Nabataean Kingdom: Political state

-Nabataeans and Hasmoneans
+Relationship with Hasmoneans

 The Nabataeans were allies of the Maccabees during their struggles against the Seleucid monarchs.
 They then became rivals of their successors, the Judaean Hasmonean dynasty, and a chief element in the disorders which invited Pompey's intervention in Judea.
-The Port of Gaza was the last stop for spices that were carried by trade caravans before shipment to European markets, giving the Nabataeans considerable influence over the Gazans.

-The Hasmonean King Alexander Jannaeus, besieged the city of Gaza around 100 BC, on the grounds that the Gazans had favoured the Ptolemies over the Judaeans in their recent battles.
-Gaza was occupied and its inhabitants put to the sword by Jannaeus.

-The Hasmoneans, under Jannaeus, launched a campaign that captured several territories in Transjordan north of Nabataea, along the road to Damascus, including northern Moab and Gilead.
-The territorial acquisitions threatened Nabataean trade interests, both to Gaza and to the Seleucids in Damascus.
-The Nabataean King, Obodas I fought to restore the areas.
-Obodas managed to defeat Jannaeus in the Battle of Gadara around 93 BC, when he ambushed him and his forces in a steep valley where Jannaeus "was lucky to escape alive".
+Gaza City was the last stop for spices that were carried by trade caravans before shipment to European markets, giving the Nabataeans considerable influence over the Gazans.
+Hasmonean King Alexander Jannaeus besieged and occupied Gaza in 96 BC, murdering many of its inhabitants.
+Jannaeus then captured several territories in Transjordan north of Nabataea, along the road to Damascus, including northern Moab and Gilead.
+These territorial acquisitions threatened Nabataean trade interests in Gaza and in Damascus.
+Nabataean King Obodas I regained control of these areas after his forces defeated Jannaeus in the Battle of Gadara around 93 BC.

-After the Nabataean victory over the Judaeans, the former were now at odds with the Seleucids, who were not impressed with the increasing influence of the Nabataeans to the south of their territories.
-The Nabataeans were again victorious over the Greeks, and this time over the Seleucids.
-During the Battle of Cana, the Seleucid king Antiochus XII waged war against the Nabataeans; the king himself was slain during combat.
-His demoralized army fled and perished in the desert from starvation.
-After Obodas's victories over the Judaeans and the Greeks, he became the first Nabataean king to be worshipped as a god by his people.

-Avdat was a temple built in the Negev desert by the Nabataeans to commemorate Obodas.
-He was buried there and inscriptions have been found referring to "Obodas the god".
+After the Nabataean victory over the Judaeans, the Nabataeans were at odds with the Seleucids, who were concerned about the increasing influence of the Nabataeans to the south of their territories.
+During the Battle of Cana, the Seleucid king Antiochus XII waged war against the Nabataeans.
+Antiochus was slain during combat, and his army fled and perished in the desert from starvation.
+After Obodas's victories over the Judaeans and the Seleucids, he was worshipped as a god by his people.
+He was buried in the Temple of Oboda in Avdat, where inscriptions have been found referring to "Obodas the god".

-During the reign of Aretas III (87 to 62 BC) the kingdom seems to have reached its territorial zenith; it was defeated by a Roman army under the command of Marcus Aemilius Scaurus.
-Scaurus's army even besieged Petra; eventually a compromise was negotiated.
-Paying a tribute, Aretas III received formal recognition by the Roman Republic.

-The Nabataean kingdom saw itself slowly surrounded by the expanding Roman Empire, which conquered Egypt and annexed Hasmonean Judea.
+The kingdom seems to have reached its territorial zenith during the reign of Aretas III (87 to 62 BC).
+In 62 BC, a Roman army under the command of Marcus Aemilius Scaurus besieged Petra.
+The defeated Aretas paid tribute to Scaurus and recognized Roman supremacy over Nabataea.
+The Nabataean Kingdom was slowly surrounded by the expanding Roman Empire, which conquered Egypt and annexed Hasmonean Judea.
 While the Nabataean kingdom managed to preserve its formal independence, it became a client kingdom under the influence of Rome.